 End-to-end Encryption of XR applications over RTP

 The usage of encryption and in particular end-to-end encryption (e.g., IPSec tunneling, DTLS, HTTPS, QUIC) is broadly deployed nowadays across services, applications, and networks to provide security and privacy.
-In terms of the scope of this Key Issue, end-to-end encryption is the encryption of the application traffic (XR media) between a UE served in the 3GPP network and an application server in the cloud.
+In terms of the scope of this Key Issue, end-to-end encryption is the encryption of the application traffic (XR media) between a UE served in the 3GPP network and an application server in the cloud, or alternatively, another UE.

 XR media delivery is highly user-centric and may include sensitive content pertaining to user FOV, screen content sharing, pose, movements, digital persona information, as well as metadata.
 It is expected that XR applications will employ encryption over-the-wire in some form to provide integrity and/or confidentiality of data in transit between remote endpoints.